Ribesg/Pure/README.md

 It then remaps the jar file content so that it doesn't clash with other versions.
 Finally, it loads the jar file and use its obfuscated content to provide a Bukkit World Generator.

+For now, I don't know how to do the same with Sponge.

 ## Status

-Implemented & planned Minecraft server versions:
+Implemented (for Bukkit) & planned Minecraft server versions:
 - [ ] Alpha 0.1.4 (MC Alpha 1.0.17)
 - [ ] Alpha 0.2.2.1 (MC Alpha 1.2)
 - [x] Alpha 0.2.8 (MC Alpha 1.2.6)